 - Letting your grades drop.
 While Discover is the only bank that rewards good grades, some require you to maintain satisfactory academic standing to be eligible — usually at least a 2.0 GPA.

-It can be more difficult to qualify for banks loans, but they offer some of the most competitive interest rates around.
-Private student loans and refinancing are no exception.
-For students and borrowers who aren’t used to dealing with lending, it can be comforting to keep all of your finances in one place.
-Plus you could get a discount.
+It can be more difficult to qualify for student loans or refinancing from a bank, but they offer some of the most competitive interest rates around.
+If you’re not used to dealing with lending, it can be comforting to keep all of your finances in one place — plus, you could get a discount.

 Interested in learning about more options?
 Ready to compare lenders?
-You might want to check out our student loans guide to see what else is out there when it comes to financing your education.
+Check out our guide to student loans to see what else is out there when it comes to financing your education.